What exactly is a Ferret?

 Are Marshall Ferrets vaccinated before being sent to the store?

-Every Marshall Ferret receives a temporary canine distemper vaccination prior before leaving our farm.
-We highly recommend additional vaccinations at 9, 12 and 16 weeks of age and then annually.
-Rabies vaccinations are recommended after 13 weeks of age and then annually.
-It is extremely important to keep your ferret’s vaccinations current otherwise your ferret is susceptible to contracting serious illnesses, such as Distemper.
+Every Marshall Ferret receives a canine distemper vaccination prior to shipment.
+We highly recommend additional vaccinations at 11 and 14 weeks of age and then annually.
+Rabies vaccinations are recommended after 12 weeks of age and then annually.
+It is extremely important to keep your ferret's vaccinations current, otherwise your ferret is susceptible to contracting serious illnesses, such as distemper or rabies.
 Click here for Marshall's Health and Vaccination Record.

 What is the Marshall Guarantee?

-Marshall guarantees that your ferret is neutered and de-scented and is free of congenital defects.
+Marshall guarantees that your ferret is neutered and de-scented and free of congenital defects.
 Congenital defects are abnormalities that are present at birth and are not considered hereditary.
-Colds, influenza, bacterial conditions and viruses, or other conditions caused by parasites, acquired diseases, growth, tumors, or cancers are not covered by the Marshall guarantee.
-Our guarantee is effective for one year from the date of purchase.
+The following are not covered by the Marshall Guarantee: colds, influenza, bacterial conditions, viruses, acquired diseases, growths, tumors, cancers or any condition caused by parasites or unknown loss.
+The guarantee is effective for one year from the date of purchase, only up to the purchase price.
+Your ferret must remain on Marshall Premium Ferret Diet to keep the guarantee valid.